AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 [App Builder](https://developer.adobe.com/app-builder/docs/overview/) is a complete framework that allows you to build and deploy custom web applications to extend Adobe Commerce and other Adobe solutions while running on Adobe infrastructure.

 To learn more about App Builder, follow [this step-by-step tutorial](https://developer.adobe.com/app-builder/docs/getting_started/first_app/) on creating your first app.
-These instructions will help you build foundational knowledge of App Builder and the tools it provides.
-You will learn how to create an app using the Adobe I/O CLI, and how to organize your code and projects within the developer console.
+These instructions allow you to build foundational knowledge of App Builder and the tools it provides.
+You can learn how to create an app using the Adobe I/O CLI, and how to organize your code and projects within the developer console.

 ### API Mesh for Adobe Developer App Builder